commonhaus/foundation/policies/trademark-policy.md

 ## Disclaimer

-We can't guarantee that our trademarks won't infringe on others, and we're not responsible for actions taken under this policy.
+> [!TIP]
-If you use our trademarks, you'll have to defend us against any legal claims.
+> While we stand by the quality and integrity of our trademarks, we can't promise they won't overlap with others' rights or that pending trademarks will definitely be granted.

-- The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.
+> Also, if you use our marks within our guidelines but someone challenges you legally, you're responsible for handling it.

-- The Commonhaus Foundation does not warrant that any pending trademark applications for Commonhaus trademarks will result in any granted trademark protection.
+The Commonhaus Foundation does not make any express or implied warranties, including but not limited to the warranties of non-infringement of any third party intellectual property rights.

-- The Commonhaus Foundation shall not be liable for any claims relating to user’s activities taken under the permissions granted by this policy.
+The Commonhaus Foundation does not warrant that any pending trademark applications for trademarks of the Commonhaus Foundation will result in any granted trademark protection.

-  You (the user of Commonhaus Trademarks) hereby agree to indemnify, defend and hold the the Commonhaus Foundation and its contributors harmless against any such claims.
+The Commonhaus Foundation shall not be liable for any claims relating to user’s activities falling within the scope of the permission and user hereby agrees to indemnify, defend and hold the Commonhaus Foundation and its contributors harmless against any such claims.

 ## Modifications and Updates